nus-cs1010/2324-s1/docs/environments.md

 !!! note "pe115 and pe116"
     For this semester, the two servers `pe115` and `pe116` are not available.

-You can choose which of the {--10--} 8 hosts to use.
-You share the same home directory across all the hosts (this home directory, however, is different from that of `sunfire`).
+You can choose which of the 8 hosts to use.
+You share the same home directory across all the hosts (this home directory, however, is different from that of `stu`).

 For simplicity, the following guide uses `pe111` in all examples.
 Do keep in mind that you can use other hosts for CS1010 to spread out the load.